JoySkipper/GBT_RFI_Analysis_Tool/README.md

 # GBT_RFI_Analysis_Tool
 A tool to analyze radio frequency interference data taken from the Green Bank Telescope

+### Note:

+The main general-use purpose of this code is in step 1, where the data is parsed and loaded into an SQL database.
+From there one can query the SQL database for whatever they like.
+Steps 2 onward calculate and graph some general-purpose statistics on the data which might be of use to those trying to characterize the RFI environment of their sample.
+You could also use SQL to create a subset of your data to then calculate statistics on using Steps 2 onwards.

 ## Step 1: Load RFI data into the database:

 Run RFI_input_for_SQL.py with the text files that you wish to use in the path.